ekamperi/ekamperi.github.io/_posts/2021-01-07-probabilistic-regression-with-tensorflow.md

  <img style="width: 65%; height: 65%" src="{{ site.url }}/images/probabilistic_regression/training_data.png" alt="Non-linear probabilistic regression data">
 </p>

 Notice how the data points are squeezed near $$x=0$$, and how they diverge as $$x$$ deviates from zero.
-When aleatoric uncertainty (read: measurement noise) differs across the input points $$x$$, we call it *heteroscedastic*, from the Greek words "hetero" (different) and "scedastic" (dispersion).
+When aleatoric uncertainty (read: measurement noise) differs across the input points $$x$$, we call it *heteroscedastic*, from the Greek words "hetero" (different) and "scedastic" (dispersive).
 When it is the same for all input, we call it "homoscedastic".

 ### Setup prior and posterior distributions
 #### Bayes' rule